 Dynamic data generated by a combination of these connected devices, remote patient monitoring platformsSTARTUPS ON OUR RADARContinuous monitoring and telehealth platform that alerts medical providers if any anomalies are detected in patient health data.Remote monitoring platform for chronic conditions and personal health trackersSTARTUPS ON OUR RADARWearable device that tracks key health indicators to optimize human performance will enable early detection capabilities that will improve clinical outcomes, reduce healthcare costs and empower patients to play a more proactive role in managing their own care.

-COVID-19 will drive a true tipping point for telehealthSTARTUPS ON OUR RADAROn-demand and AI-driven text-based primary care provider and lead to the emergence of new direct or concierge care modelsSTARTUPS ON OUR RADARSaaS solution enabling private practices and medical systems to deliver remote healthcareDirect primary care for enterpriseSoftware platform that enables healthcare providers to offer direct primary care that have the potential unlock vast efficiencies across the health value chain.
+COVID-19 will drive a true tipping point for telehealthSTARTUPS ON OUR RADAROn-demand and AI-driven text-based primary care provider and lead to the emergence of new direct or concierge care modelsSTARTUPS ON OUR RADARSaaS solution enabling private practices and medical systems to deliver remote healthcareDirect primary care for enterpriseSoftware platform that enables healthcare providers to offer direct primary care that have the potential to unlock vast efficiencies across the health value chain.

-The troves of patient data, combined with new lightweight care models, will reshape the insurance landscape.
+The trove of patient data, combined with new lightweight care models, will reshape the insurance landscape.
 Data will be aggregated and integrated at a structural level in unprecedented ways, allowing insurers to bring more targeted products to market.
 Gamification and rewards will become common;STARTUPS ON OUR RADARHighly-personalized digital health insurance with telehealth integrations and gamified features like the “Get Paid to Walk” program which leverages Apple or Google health data to award users $1 for each day they meet step goals.Integrated booking and rewards platform that enables patients to earn points that can be redeemed for healthcare savings or donated via a feature that allows patients to crowdfund money to pay for essential treatments they could not otherwise afford. insurers will incentivize preventative health behaviors by rewarding consumers with better rates and lower premiums, ultimately resulting in lower costs for all parties.

 Broad containment measures have drastically impacted the essential flow of food from farms and producers to consumers and forced foodservice operators and independent restaurateurs to change their business models overnight.
-The widespread impact of the COVID-19 tidal wave will likely fast-track transformation across the global food system and permanently reshape the restaurant landscape.
+The widespread impact of the COVID-19 tidal wave will likely fast track transformation across the global food system and permanently reshape the restaurant landscape.

 Sustained closures and emphasis on delivery will drive a permanent contraction of physical restaurants and an increase in both third-party delivery platformsSTARTUPS ON OUR RADARCommission-free platform for restaurants to manage all aspects of their delivery experience and cloud kitchen infrastructure.STARTUPS ON OUR RADARIntegrated cloud kitchen platform that leverages AI to map hyper-local demand Over time, many restaurants will vertically integrate their delivery businesses to maintain margin or diversify offerings to capture new demand in the “home kitchen” market.STARTUPS ON OUR RADARDirect-to-consumer, wholesale grocery delivery platform